Alexander Nevzorov: Biography

 In 2003 Nevzorov collaborated with the ORT TV channel and often appeared as a political commentator on Sergey Dorenko's Saturday night news show.

 In 2012, Nevzorov supported Vladimir Putin during his presidential campaign, and was his authorised representative.
-In 2014, however, Nevzorov opposed the Russian annexation of Crimea.

-In 2017, Nevzorov was recognized as a saint by the Russian Church of the Flying Spaghetti Monster for promoting atheism.
+In 2014 Nevzorov opposed the Annexation of Crimea by the Russian Federation.

+Russian invasion of Ukraine

-In a video posted to YouTube on 11 April 2021, Nevzorov predicted that a possible Russian invasion of Ukraine would end in tragedy and humiliation for Russia.
+In a video posted to YouTube on 11 April 2021, during the build-up of Russian forces near the Ukrainian borders, Nevzorov predicted that the future Russian invasion of Ukraine is inevitable and will end in tragedy and humiliation for Russia.
 He also predicted fierce Ukrainian resistance.

-On 22 March 2022, Nevzorov was charged under Russia's "false information" law after he published information that Russian forces had shelled a maternity hospital in Mariupol.
-Under a new law passed on 4 March, he could be sentenced to up to 15 years in prison.
+After the Russian invasion of Ukraine began in earnest, Nevzorov was charged on 22 March 2022 under Russia's "false information" law after he published information that Russian forces had shelled a maternity hospital in Mariupol.
+He could be sentenced to up to 15 years in prison.
 Nevzorov said that Vladimir Putin's "regime is not going to spare anyone, and that any attempts to comprehend the criminal war [in Ukraine] will end in prison."
 Nevzorov's wife Lidia stated on social media that her husband was in Israel.

-On 22 April 2022, Nevzorov was added to the list of individuals acting as foreign agents.
+On 22 April 2022, Nevzorov was added by the Russian government to the list of individuals acting as foreign agents.

 In June 2022, Nevzorov and his wife Lidia submitted an application to the Ministry of Foreign Affairs of Ukraine for Ukrainian citizenship.
 On 3 June, Nevzorov and the State Migration Service of Ukraine confirmed that Nevzorov and his wife had received Ukrainian citizenship.
 On 6 June, Secretary of the National Security and Defense Council of Ukraine Oleksiy Danilov stated that Nevzorov did not yet have citizenship, but that he had only applied for it.

+On March 2025, Nevzorov and his wife were added to the Rosfinmonitoring list of terrorists and extremists.